acs2405/LSysGen/README.md

 - Manage pointers (destructors and deletes)
 - Capture all LSD semantic errors and expression evaluation errors
 - Catch bugs
-- 2D representation
+- Interactive window
+- Export to image
-- 3D representation
+- 3D representation and model export?
 - Music representation?
 - Optimize expressions (getting rid of strings and transforming trivial expressions into values)